music-encoding/guidelines/_guidelines-v3/11-editTrans/04-edittransAddDelOmissions/03-edittransSubst.md

 be
 placed in the **@medium** attribute.

-{% include plainExample.html example="./v3/examples/editTrans/editTrans-sample229.xml" valid="true" %}
+{% include plainExample.html example="examples/editTrans/editTrans-sample229.xml" valid="true" version=page.version %}

 The new hand may be identified using the **@new** attribute, while the previous hand